PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

   y = fluid.layers.data(name='y', shape=[1], dtype='float32', lod_level=1)
   out = fluid.layers.sequence_expand(x=x, y=y, ref_level=0)

-*Note*：The dimension of input LoD-Tensor is only associated with the dimension of real data transferred in.The shape value set for x and y in the definition of network structure is just a placeholder with little influence on the result.
+*Note*：The dimension of input LoD-Tensor is only associated with the dimension of real data transferred in.
+The shape value set for x and y in the definition of network structure is just a placeholder with little influence on the result.

 **Create Executor**